-The City of New York under its OneNYC sustainability initiative is has pledged a commitment to divert waste towards its Zero Waste Plan 2030.
+The City of New York under its OneNYC sustainability initiative has pledged a commitment to divert waste towards its Zero Waste Plan 2030.
 New York City Businesses generate approximately 4 million tons of trash per year.
 Only about 25% of that is currently recycled.
 A hotel can generate as much as three tons of waste per day.
-Depending on operations and facilities, 50% – 80% that waste can be recycled saving money and resources.
+Depending on operations and facilities, 50% – 80% of that waste can be recycled saving money and resources.
 We also send 1.5 million tons of food waste to landfill every year producing methane emissions which is a greenhouse gas 25 times more potent than carbon dioxide.
 Removing organic material from landfills not only benefits the atmosphere, it also presents an opportunity to harness its positive value as a potential clean energy source.

 Separated correctly, generated NYC recyclables are diligently collected, transported and processed by the private city waste hauling industry.
 Materials are separated by type and grade and shipped to manufacturers closing the loop on our recycling efforts.